Lady Báthory Erzsébet (1560-1614)

 Erzsébet had an elder brother, István and two younger sisters, Zsófia and Klára.
 She became a (half) orphan at the age of 10 when her father died.
-We know little about her upbringing, her education must have been similar to the daughters of the contemporary aristocrats.
+We know little about her upbringing, her education must have been similar to the daughters of contemporary aristocrats.
 She may have acquired more knowledge from her well-educated mother than mere writing and reading skills, though.
 According to a few of her biographers, she spoke in Latin, Greek, and German but it cannot be proven.
 However, it is supposed that she must have had some knowledge of Latin.
-It is thought that she was also educated by Reformed preachers to the “true faith”.
+It is thought that she was also educated by Reformed preachers of the “true faith”.

 Her parents and Lady Kanizsai Orsolya agreed in 1570 that their children would be married.
 The dowry of Erzsébet was ready in 1572 and the wedding between the 15-year-old Erzsébet and 20-year-old Nádasdy Ferenc took place on 8 May 1575 in Varannó, in Zemplén county.
-We do not know whether she remained on the Reformed faith after the wedding because it is likely that she may have been converted to the Lutheran faith.
-We know that Nádasdy did not tolerate any Reformed preachers on his domains after 1591.
+We do not know whether she remained in the Reformed faith after the wedding because it is likely that she may have been converted to the Lutheran faith.
+We know that Nádasdy did not tolerate any Reformed preachers in his domains after 1591.

 Their marriage was childless for a long time or their first children may have died right after their birth.
-Their eldest daughter, Anna was born about 1585.
+Their eldest daughter, Anna was born in about 1585.
 We know they had five children but only three grew up: Anna, Katalin (Kató), and Pál.
 Orsolya died early while András died in 1603.
 We know little about the relationship between Nádasdy and Erzsébet, their correspondence is (mostly) unknown but we predict that they must have had a balanced and harmonic marriage because they had a child after 22 years.
 The husband was worried about his wife’s sicknesses and the few letters we have from Erzsébet tell us how much she worried about her children when they fell ill. (…)